yinon-gold/mlops-dtu-project/reports/README.md

 >
 > Answer:

-Student s230356 was in charge of setting up docker containers, model architecture, data formatting, GCP configuration, DVC configuration of data and Compute Engine configuration.
-Setup of CI using github actions
+Student s230356 did a major part in setting up docker containers, data formatting, GCP configuration, DVC configuration of data and Compute Engine configuration.
+Setup of CI using github actions.

---- question 27 fill here ---
+Student s240558 was in charge of the model architecture, training and evaluation methods.
+Also was in charge of the Dataset class, and the data processing pipeline.

+Student s240541 had a role in fine-tuning the architecture, and was in charge of creating and deploying the cloud functions to serve the model, and the FastAPI application to serve the model locally.